Sevada797/chat4everyone/README.md

 <b style="color: #24292f">bash chat.sh</b>

 If you are on windows just copy chat.bat code in notepad and save it as (smth).bat.
+NOTE: (code in batch doesn't work well for now, but I'll fix it)